Evaluating the impact of AI on homelab efficiency

 • Git and GitOps flow for tracking software configurations.

-• Lightweight ML libs or scripts only for inference tasks, not training.
+• Lightweight ML libs or scripts for inference tasks, not training.

-Use small models that run on a Pi or NUC if you need local inference.
-Avoid pushing raw model training onto your homelab unless you have spare GPU capacity and a clear reason.
+If you need local inference, use small models that run on a Pi or NUC.
+I would avoid pushing raw model training onto a homelab unless you have spare GPU capacity and a clear reason.

-Make automation predictable.
 I version every config in Git.
-I mark experiments with branch names and tags.
-Adopt these rules:
+Experiments get branch names and tags.
+A few rules keep the mess down:

 1. Write scripts idempotently so reruns do not break state.